philipho/effective-java-lab/items/item03_enforce_singleton_property/notes.md

 ## Summary
 - Stateless function
-    - Instead of static function, which cannot be modified/swapped for future upgrade of the function or for testing.
+    - Instead of a static function, which cannot be modified/swapped for future upgrade of the function or for testing.
-- Only one instance in application
+- Only one instance in the application
     - e.g. database manager, printer, controller

-I think the "stateless function" is quite interesting as utility functions are usually static class methods, e.g. Collections, rather than instance methods.
+I think the "stateless function" is quite interesting, as utility functions are usually static class methods, e.g. Collections, rather than instance methods.

 ### Bad
-- Impossible to test client interaction as it's almost always returned a pre-created instance using getInstance() method, for exmaple.
+- Impossible to test client interaction as it's almost always returned a pre-created instance using getInstance() method, for example.
     - To get around it, the singleton **should** implement a service interface so that a mock can be used.

 ### Tips
-Use enum is really good, e.g.
+Using ***enum*** is a good option, e.g.
 <pre>
     public enum BasicOperation implements Operation {
         ADD { // override methods in Operation },